w11k/Tydux/doc/tutorial.md

 # Mutator

 Only the mutator is able to modify the state.
-Tydux enforces this by deeply freezing (`Object.freeze`) the state.
+Tydux enforces this by deeply freezing (`Object.freeze`) the state properties.
 The following mutator class contains two methods to alter the state:

 ```
 export class TodoMutator extends Mutator<TodoState> {